IMD3RPY/SM-S902L_ROOT_KIT-Custom-ROMs/README.md

   any custom rom that you can name for the Verizon variant of the S5.
 (SM-G900V) For eample I use CyanogenMod 14 (Which is no longer available) on my phone.

-    If you are new to the whole rooting thing please see guide one and if you have been a super user before, the go ahead and do your thing.
+  If you are new to the whole rooting thing please see the file titled guide, and if you have been a super user before, the go ahead and do your thing.